strimzi/strimzi-kafka-oauth/README.md

 ##### Configuring the client side of inter-broker communication

-All the Kafka Brokers in the cluster should be configured with the same clientId and clientSecret, and the corresponding user should be added to `super.users` since inter-broker client requires super-user permissions.
+All the Kafka Brokers in the cluster should be configured with the same client ID and secret, and the corresponding user should be added to `super.users` since inter-broker client requires super-user permissions.

 Specify the following `oauth.*` properties:
 - `oauth.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token")